german-kcj/shark/README.md

 - **RECOMENDED**: Create a makeCode account to save and share your creations.

 ## Target Audience
-<span style="color:blue">Teens with little or no familiarity with programming concepts.</span>
+<span style="background-color: #FFFF00">Teens with little or no familiarity with programming concepts.</span>

 ## Project